theAnshulGupta/Public-Todo-List/README.md

   - Appends the list with another element
 - Click a checkbox to complete its task
   - Strikethrough appears, click again to remove
 - This visually appealing and well boxed todo list
+- Has additional work list and about page

 #### Variations from https://github.com/theAnshulGupta/Todo-List
 - Todos are updated server-side